Aladin147/Coda_Lite/README.md

 coda-lite/
 ├── main.py               # Entry point
 ├── stt/                  # Speech-to-text (Whisper)
-├── tts/                  # Text-to-speech (CSM-1B)
+├── tts/                  # Text-to-speech (currently Coqui, CSM-1B planned)
 ├── llm/                  # LLM handling and prompt logic ├── tools/                # Tool calling + router
-├── config/               # Prompt and settings files ├── data/                 # Cached audio, logs, temp files
+├── config/               # Prompt and settings files ├── data/                 # Cached audio, logs, temp files ├── gui/                  # Debug GUI for testing
+├── docs/                 # Project documentation
+├── examples/             # Example scripts
+├── tests/                # Unit tests
 ```

 ---

 ## 🙏 Credits

 Built with open-source LLMs, models, and libraries — powered by the work of countless developers and researchers.
 This project stands on the shoulders of open communities.

 ---

-## 💡 Why “Coda”?
+## 💡 Why "Coda"?

 > C.O.D.A. = **Core Operations & Digital Assistant**
 It's a system, not a gimmick — and it plays the final note of how voice assistants *should* work.

 ---

 ## 🛠️ License

 MIT – free to use, fork, remix, and build on.
-We don’t gatekeep useful tech.
+We don't gatekeep useful tech.